Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 Understanding ADHD and Movement-Based Learning

 Children with ADHD are often kinesthetic learners, making traditional “sit still and focus” approaches less effective.
-Most kids with ADD or ADHD benefit from movement and physical engagement during learning activities.
+Most kids with ADHD benefit from movement and physical engagement during learning activities.

-“It may seem counterintuitive,” Barber explains, “but when you want a child with ADHD to focus on something important – like listening at church or paying attention to a family conversation – giving them something to do with their hands actually helps them concentrate.
-Telling them to ‘sit still, look, and listen’ often achieves the opposite effect, causing them to lose focus entirely.
+“It may seem counterintuitive,” Barber explains, “but when you want a child with ADHD to focus on something important—like listening at church or paying attention to a family conversation—giving them something to do with their hands actually helps them concentrate.
 Their hands need to move so their minds can engage.”

 How Movement Supports Learning for Kids with ADHD